B2B Sales GlossaryDefinition · Lead Generation

 Because SalesHive operates fully instrumented cadences, you gain clear reporting on how direct mail plus follow-up impacts replies, meetings, and pipeline.
 This data allows you to refine gift tiers, messaging, and cadence structure over time while SalesHive’s SDRs handle the execution, letting your internal team focus on closing deals rather than managing outreach logistics.

-What is a Direct Mail Follow Cadence in B2B sales development?
+Direct Mail Follow Cadence FAQs

 A Direct Mail Follow Cadence is a structured sequence of calls, emails, and sometimes social touches that sales teams execute after sending a physical mailer to a prospect or account.
 Its purpose is to reference the mailed item, reinforce the value proposition, and convert interest into meetings and qualified opportunities.